amundsen-io/amundsen/docs/installation.md

     $ python3 example/scripts/sample_data_loader.py
    ```
 5. View UI at [`http://localhost:5000`](http://localhost:5000) and try to search `test`, it should return some result.

+**Atlas Note:** Atlas takes some time to boot properly.
+So you may not be able to see the results immediately
+after `docker-compose up` command.
+Atlas would be ready once you'll have the following output in the docker output `Amundsen Entity Definitions Created...`

 ### Verify setup